Since August is the month of Leo and Leo rules the heart, it’s the perfect time to focus in on heart chakra healing.

 “I have an infinite capacity for love.”

-In addition to the tools in the Heart Chakra Box, here you’ll find some holistic wellness techniques to balance your heart energy and deepen your experience of compassion, connection and love.
+In addition to the tools in the Heart Chakra Box(SOLD OUT), here you’ll find some holistic wellness techniques to balance your heart energy and deepen your experience of compassion, connection and love.

 These techniques are not only focused on the heart (anahata) chakra, they also work to balance the physical and subtle bodies through the heart organ and meridians for a holistic approach to healing.

 Let’s dive in!

 First, let's clarify the difference between the chakras and meridians.

 CHAKRAS are energy centers in the body that transmit and receive Universal Energy (or Qi) in and out of our physical and spiritual selves.
 In Indian tradition, there are seven main chakras starting at the base of the spine and extending all the way up through the crown of the head.

 Through a Traditional Chinese Medicine (TCM) lens, MERIDIANS are invisible energy pathways in the body where Qi flows, penetrating every cell, organ, and bodily system.
 The chakras are also located along these pathways.
 The 12 major meridians are named for the major organ or system along their route and each organ is connected to a chakra.

 For optimal physical, emotional, mental and spiritual health the chakras and the meridians need to be balanced.